Does Home Insurance Cover Tree Removal After a Storm?

 Amica's Home Repair Assistance Program allows you to select from more than 2,000 prescreened contractors.
-Similar to Farmers' program, contractors work directly with the insurance company to submit a repair estimate.
+Similar to other programs, contractors work directly with the insurance company to submit a repair estimate.
 The best feature is that a contractor can be on the scene within a few hours, which is a huge benefit if you're dealing with something like a leaking roof.

-It is much harder for a strong healthy tree to be knocked down in a storm.
-Likely, it will be an older, unhealthy tree that will be pushed over.
-It is important to remove any trees that look unhealthy because your insurance company can give you a hard time when it comes to paying for the damage they caused.
+It's much harder for a strong, healthy tree to be knocked down in a storm.
+Remove any trees that look unhealthy, because your insurance company may give you a hard time when it comes to paying for the damage they caused.
 Even though you are covered for a tree falling down, the insurer may make a case that had you not neglected the tree — and had you removed it preemptively — it wouldn't have fallen down and damaged the house in the first place.

-There are several things to watch out for when it comes to your trees.
-While a professional will be the only person able to officially diagnose a deficient tree, you can notice some initial signs.
-Trees that are hunched over significantly, for example, are likely unhealthy and can fall down.
+While a professional is best qualified to diagnose a deficient tree, you can notice some initial signs.
+Trees that are hunched over significantly, for example, are likely unhealthy and may fall down.
 Most trees have a natural lean, but take note of trees that appear to lean much more than neighboring trees.
-Unhealthy trees may also have exposed roots on one side of the tree.
-Trees with multiple split trunks can also become weakened as they age.
+Unhealthy trees may also have exposed roots on one side.
+Trees with multiple split trunks can also become weaker as they age.